DanielAlvarez2/olea/README.md

 /compliments-to-the-chef with QR code: customers can fill out form in the restaurant and chef receives an email to his phone immediately
 oleademo.com
 set up email
+check output when each db is completely EMPTY

 SALES PITCH ***********************************